benhammondmusic/blog/cknzkadgb01u569s1h2y094fp.md

 - `pip3 freeze > requirements.txt`

 ## Deploy
-- `heroku create your-app --buildpack heroku/python`
+- `heroku create example --buildpack heroku/python`
-> This will try and create a Heroku project with the URL **your-app.herokuapp.com**.
+> This will try and create a Heroku project with the URL **example.herokuapp.com**.
 If someone has already taken your preferred name you can change to anything else that you want
 - `heroku addons:create heroku-postgresql:hobby-dev` - adds a free postgreSQL database to your free Heroku account